-Only public prosecutors with at least 15 years of service and at least category two status will be eligible for the positions of Prosecutor of the Supreme Court, Chief Regional Prosecutor, Prosecutor of the Court of Auditors or Prosecutor Inspectors.
+Only professional prosecutors with at least 15 years of service and at least category two status will be eligible for the positions of Prosecutor of the Supreme Court, Chief Regional Prosecutor, Prosecutor of the Constitutional Court, Prosecutor of the Court of Auditors or Prosecutor Inspectors.

-Only public prosecutors with at least 10 years of Service and category two status will be eligible for the positions of Prosecutor of the National Court and Chief Provincial Prosecutor.
+Only professional prosecutors with at least 10 years of service and category two status will be eligible for the positions of Prosecutor of the National Court and Chief Provincial Prosecutor.
 The same qualifications will be required of prosecutors in Special Prosecutor's Offices and the Deputy Chief Prosecutor of the Technical Secretariat.

-Prosecutors assigned to High Prosecutors forming part of the General Prosecutor's Office must have been public prosecutors for at least 10 years, have category two status and proven expertise in the area to which they are assigned.
+Prosecutors assigned to High Prosecutors forming part of the Prosecutor General's Office must have been professional prosecutors for at least 10 years, have category two status and proven expertise in the area to which they are assigned.